mansik64/Functions-and-Errors---ETH-AVAX/README.md

-# AccountManagement
+# SchoolAdmission

-This Solidity program is a simple demo code for error handling.
-The purpose of the program is to demonstrate the error handling while creation and updation of travel reservations  for visa using require(), assert() and revert().
+This contract allows a school to manage the admission, withdrawal, and grade changes for students on the Ethereum blockchain."The purpose of the program is to demonstrate the error handling while  using require(), assert() and revert().

 ## Description
-A Solidity smart contract called `AccountManagement` was created to simplify the process of booking travel on the Ethereum network.
->>`createAccount(string memory _name, uint _age)`=This function allows a user to create a new customer account.A new Customer struct is created and stored in the customers mapping with the user's address as the key.
-An `AccountCreated` event is emitted, logging the user's address, name, and age.
->>`updateAccount(string memory _name, uint _age)`=This function allows a user to update their existing customer account.The `Customer` struct associated with the user's address is updated with the new name and age.
-An AccountUpdated event is emitted, logging the user's address, name, and age.
->>`viewAccount() public view returns (Customer memory)`=This function allows a user to view their own customer account details.The function returns the Customer struct associated with the user's address.
+"The contract we’re looking at today is called SchoolAdmission.
+It’s designed to handle the lifecycle of a student within a school, from admission to potential withdrawal.
+The contract also allows for viewing student details and changing their grade level."
+1. `admitStudent`
+>>Purpose: Adds a new student to the school.
+>> Process: It creates a new Student struct and stores it in the students mapping with a unique ID, while also incrementing the nextStudentId.
+2. ` withdrawStudent`
+>>Purpose: Withdraws a student from the school.
+>>Process: The function checks that the student exists, is enrolled, and that the person calling the function is the student themselves.
+3. `getStudentDetails`
+>>Purpose: Retrieves the details of a specific student
+>>Process: The function checks that the student exists, is enrolled, and that the caller is either the student themselves or an authorized user.
+4. `changeGrade`
+>>Purpose: Changes the grade level of a specific student.
+>>Process: The function checks that the student exists, is enrolled, and that the caller is the student themselves.

 ## Getting Started